-Thirty (30) Brothers completed their Passports and received their Gold Passports, and six (6) Brothers completed their Gold Passports.
-Additionally, six (6) Brothers completed the Pathfinder Program and another eighteen (18) Brothers are in the process of completing theirs.
+Twenty-one (21) Brothers completed their Passports and received their Gold Passports, and eight (8) Brothers completed their Gold Passports.
+Additionally, seven (7) Brothers completed the Pathfinder Program and another thirty-one (31) Brothers are currently enrolled in the Pathfinder Program.